Sajel

 When a due date passes, escalate the record's priority

-A trigger is the event that starts the automation:
+A trigger is the event that starts the automation.
+An action is what happens next.

 You can combine triggers with conditions to make automations more precise.
 For example: trigger when status changes, but only if priority is "High".